srplanta/srplanta/README.md

 - 👋 Hi, I’m @srplanta
-- 👀 I’m interested in ASP.NET MVC web development
+- 👀 I’m interested in ASP.NET web development
 - 🌱 I’m currently learning basics of ASP.NET MVC
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...